Memory of the Kindertransport in National and Transnational Perspective

 - BA History with English Literature: 1st (Nottingham Trent University

-Placement at The National Holocaust Centre (Beth Shalom) November 2016 - January 2017
+Placement at The National Holocaust Centre and Museum, UK (Beth Shalom) November 2016 - January 2017

 This placement was over a three month period and focused on the preservation, remembrance, and representation of the story of the Kindertransports within a museum setting both in terms of exhibitions and collections.